cornelia-schulz/portfolio/README.md

 Cornelia Schulz Portfolio
 =========

-This is a portfolio of my Frontend Development Projects.
+This is a portfolio of my devolopment projects.
 View the portfolio on:

 http://www.cornelia-schulz.info/